L^p Boundedness of the Scattering Wave Operators of Schroedinger Dynamics with Time-dependent Potentials and applications: Introduction

-which can be used to study self-similar solutions for some NLS or other equations.
-For detailed proof, see section \ref{section 4}.
-These results imply the crucial $\s^p$ decay estimates and Strichartz estimates for the high frequency part in $\s^p$ space by using operators $\Omega(0,T)\beta(|H_0|>M^2)$.
-Here $\Omega(0,T)$ is defined by
+where \(\hat{V}_1(\xi)\) is a finite measure.
+This formulation can be applied to study self-similar solutions of certain nonlinear Schrödinger equations (NLS).
+For a detailed proof, refer to Section~\ref{section 4}.
+Theorems~\ref{main3} and~\ref{dilationg} imply the corresponding $\s^p$ decay estimates and Strichartz estimates for the high frequency part in $\s^p$ space.
+To be precise, let